People Analytics (M.S.)

 All students complete an internship, which corresponds to three months of part-time field work.
 You might choose to intern at a consulting firm or in the human resources department of a major organization.
 From Fortune 500 corporations to consulting firms and nonprofit organizations, the Chicago metropolitan area will provide you with ample choices for your internship experience.

 The Master of Science in People Analytics program accepts applications for fall entrance only.
-Applications and supporting documents must be received by February 15.
+Priority will be given to applications submitted with supporting documents by February 15; applications received after this date will be considered through May 1 until available spots are filled.
 Minimum requirements for admission include:

 - Minimum GPA of 3.0